grs-se/CSharp-Learning-Material/05. Methods/Notes/Encapsulation.md

+# Encapsulation

+**Encapsulation is one of the important Object Oriented Programming features**.

-How do you group the data methods and fields together into a single unit of the class?
+The concept of encapsulation is all about: How do you group the data methods and fields together into a single unit of the class?

+**What?**
 Encapsulation is a concept of:
 - Bundling the data (fields) and operations (methods) that manipulate the data together.
 - Hides internal implementation details of ant object and privide the essential members to interacting with them.

+**Benefits**
+- Modularity
+- Hiding Implementation details
+- Data Integrity

+**Implemented using**:
+- Private fields &
+- Public properties or public methods

 2 aspects to this:
 - 1 = group the data memebers